szstonelee/redisoo/use.md

 you can set the **redisoo_get_ttl** parameter.
 The unit is milli seconds.

-If you set it to zero, it means NO TTL.
+If you set it to 0, it means NO TTL.

 The default value for redisoo_get_ttl is ZERO.